-The Grand Canal is located approximately 750 m south of the site and is a pNHA.
+The Grand Canal, which lies immediately south of the site, is a pNHA throughout its course.

-The River Liffey is located approximately 980 m north of the site.
-The River Liffey flows easterly into South Dublin Bay (an SAC, SPA and pNHA).
+South Dublin Bay, which is approximately 3.2 km east of the site, is an SAC, SPA and pNHA.
 Site Codes for each of these protected areas are provided in Section 3.3.1.